HoodyMac/DICE/README.md

 This is a social network for IT comunity.
-People here can share their code with others and also ask questions related to the IT.
+This project was created for our diploma thesis purposes.
+People here can share their code with others, comunicate with others and also ask questions related to the IT.

 # **Main features:** <br/>
 -- share your code with others